 It seems the worst time of the global economic crisis has passed and the world economy is in the process of recovery, though it is also widely believed that the recovery has not been stable.
-The Pittsburgh G20 Summit has just been held within such a context as the continuation of the previous two summits, which had mainly dealt with saving the world economy from a great recession.
+The Pittsburgh G20 Summit has just been held within such a context, as the continuation of the previous two summits, which had mainly dealt with saving the world economy from a great recession.
 Several key decisions have been made at this summit; for example, continuing stimulus polices in order to secure the recovery and restructuring of the IMF and the World Bank to build up a sound international financial system.
-Obviously, among them, the most important one is to replace the G7/G8 with the G20 as the premier forum for global economic cooperation.
+The most important one among them, obviously, is to replace the G7/G8 with the G20 as the premier forum for global economic cooperation.
 A new framework of global governance has launched.